percona/postgres/contrib/pg_tde/documentation/docs/faq.md

 `pg_tde` currently uses a AES-CBC-128 algorithm.
 First the internal keys in the datafile are encrypted using the principal key with AES-CBC-128, then the file data itself is again encrypted using AES-CBC-128 with the internal key.

 For WAL encryption, AES-CTR-128 is used.

-The support of other encryption mechanisms such as AES256 is planned for future releases.
-Reach out to us with your requirements and usage scenarios of other encryption methods are needed.

 ## Is post-quantum encryption supported?